Dandenong No.1 for homelessness

 Greater Dandenong has again topped the state for levels of homelessness, up 22 per cent in five years, according to the latest Census data.

+It has sparked further urgent calls for more stocks of social and affordable housing, as cost of living and rental shocks bite.

-In 2021, there were 2366 experiencing homelessness – equivalent to one in 67 residents.
+In 2021, there were 2366 experiencing homelessness in Greater Dandenong – equivalent to one in 67 residents.

-The next highest rates were in Melbourne (one in 86) and Port Phillip (one in 97) council areas.
+The next highest rates in metro Melbourne were Brimbank (one in 126), Melbourne (one in 128) and Port Phillip (one in 95) council areas.

-Almost half (1111) in Greater Dandenong were crammed in “severely crowded” homes that require a staggering four or more extra bedrooms.
+Almost half (1111) in Greater Dandenong were crammed in “severely crowded” homes that required a staggering four or more extra bedrooms.

 There was also a doubling of Greater Dandenong residents in boarding houses (724).